-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of the Group as at 30 June 2017 and the results of all subsidiaries for the period from 1 July 2016 to 30 June 2017, with the exception of Intelligent Investor Small Caps Fund, whose results are included from the date of establishment, 1 February 2017.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of the Group as at 30 June 2018 and the results of all subsidiaries for the period from 1 July 2017 to 30 June 2018, with the exception of InvestSMART Australian Small Companies Fund (previously Intelligent Investor Small Caps Fund), whose results are included to the date that control ceased, 7 September 2017.
 Control is achieved when the Company is exposed, or has rights, to variable returns from its involvement with the subsidiary and has the ability to affect those returns through its power over the subsidiary.